matteoferla/Fragmenstein/README.md

 * `fragemenstein.get_mpro_template()`, returns the PDB block (str) of MPro
 * `fragemenstein.get_mpro_molblock(xnumber)`, returns the mol block (str) of a MPro hit from Fragalysis
 * `fragemenstein.get_mpro_mol(xnumber)`, as above but returns a `Chem.Mol` instance.

+For the matched sets of derivative hits to reference hits see the [manuscript's data repository](https://github.com/matteoferla/Fragmenstein-manuscript-data/blob/main/moonshot/mols/moonshot.json).

 ## Other features